-These Endive Ricotta Appetizers are super light and easy to make.
-Beautiful contrasting colours, textures and flavours.
-And the variations are endless.
+These Endive Appetizers with Ricotta and Gems are super light and easy to make.
+Beautiful contrasting colors, textures and flavors.

 My friend Faygie recently served a version of these at a dinner party.
-She made two per person and I was secretly hoping someone wouldn’t eat theirs so I could have an extra.
+She made two endive appetizers per person and I was secretly hoping someone wouldn’t eat theirs so I could have an extra.
 I knew for sure I was going to blog these little jewels.
 So pretty!

 Tailor To Your Taste

-- drizzle on a balsamic reduction
+- Drizzle on a balsamic reduction

-- leave out the honey
+- Leave out the honey

-- use any roasted nuts or seeds e.g. pepitas, pine nuts, crushed hazelnuts, etc.
+- Use any roasted nuts or seeds e.g. pepitas, pine nuts, crushed hazelnuts, etc.

-- use raisins or dried cranberries instead of currants
+- Instead of currants, use raisins or dried cranberries

-- use green onions instead of chives
+- Use green onions instead of chives

-- sprinkle with orange zest
+- Sprinkle with orange zest

-- if you can’t find endives, you can use lettuce cups
+- If you can’t find endives, you can use lettuce cups

-- finely diced citrus fruits and goat cheese, drizzled with vinaigrette or honey
+- Finely diced citrus fruits and goat cheese, drizzled with vinaigrette or honey

-- goat cheese or ricotta topped with olive Tepanade and sprinkled with chives
+- Goat cheese or ricotta topped with olive Tepanade and sprinkled with chives

-- finely diced tomatoes and olives, sprinkled with lemon zest
+- Finely diced tomatoes and olives, sprinkled with lemon zest

-- diced roasted peppers, sprinkled with chives and Parmesan
+- Diced roasted peppers, sprinkled with chives and Parmesan

-- roasted corn and peppers with a drizzle of lime, salt and honey
+- Roasted corn and peppers with a drizzle of lime, salt and honey

-- chopped shrimp salad with dill
+- Chopped shrimp salad with dill

 These apps keep in the fridge for a few hours.
 Or make the mixture ahead and prepare the endives, then assemble before serving.